 Let’s now overview the key advantages that a minimum viable product concept can bring to your startup/product.

-Here comes an MVP approach that allows you to build a solution with enough features that provide real value to customers.
+Here comes the approach of building a minimum viable product that allows you to create a solution with enough features that provide real value to customers.
 This way, you can save much time, funds, and validate your product idea before launch by gathering valuable feedback from early users.

 The collected comments, notes, and preferences of end-users allow you to answer the core questions:

-So, startup MVP development is a great way to deliberately analyze whether your startup product idea really makes sense to your target audience and worth improving on.
+So, building an MVP is a great way to deliberately analyze whether your startup product idea really makes sense to your target audience and is worth improving on.

 Customers become more and more demanding daily due to a rising number of value propositions on the market.
 It means that end-users analyze multiple similar products and highlight even the micro benefits they can get to make the final decision.

 There is no need to invest much time and funds into building a full-featured product that takes 6-12 months.
-Instead, build a minimum viable solution, present to early users, and move on.
+Instead, build an MVP, present it to early users, and move on.

 According to the Forbes article, most investors give priority to the products supported by market interest.
 No matter how technically great your solution is, the chances of pitching your product to investors become higher when you have numbers to showcase.